 Gray Box Testing provides benefits of both black box and white box testing techniques.
 The techniques can be used by testers, developers and end users.
 Testers don’t need to know the programming language or methods of testing applications which makes the Gray Box Testing Techniques unbiased.
 The software is tested from the perspective of user rather than the designer.
 Web applications can be best tested by Gray Box Testing techniques as they don’t have any source code or binaries.

 Let’s look at some of the important Gray Box testing techniques.

 - Matrix Testing: It tests the status report of the project.
 A document is prepared that traces and maps user requirements with test case IDs.
 It is to make sure all the requirements are covered in test cases.
 It shows the clients that the test coverage is complete.
 Requirements are mapped with test cases and vice-versa.
 This test makes it easy to identify if there are any missing functionalities.
 It is to ensure that the right product is being built.

-- Regression Testing: This technique is utilised to see if the software still works as expected after a change or interface with other software.
+- Regression Testing: This software testing technique is utilized to see if the software still works as expected after a change or interface with other software.
 It ensures that no new bugs have developed after the change.
-The changes could be -enhancing the software by adding patches to the existing software, changing any configuration etc. A software change impact analysis can tell which areas could be affected by new changes in the software.
+The changes could be -enhancing the software by adding patches to the existing software, changing any configuration, etc. A software change impact analysis can tell which areas could be affected by new changes in the software.

-- Pattern Testing: This technique tests the build, architecture and design of the software.
+- Pattern Testing: This type of software testing tests the build, architecture, and design of the software.
 It ensures that best practices were followed while developing the software.

-These are some of the important software testing activities aimed at evaluating a software to ensure it meets required specification.
+These are some of the important software testing types aimed at evaluating software to ensure it meets required specifications.
 Software testing helps eliminate a lot of bugs that can cause a lot of stress and loss of man-hours.
 We provide excellent testing services, in case, you are in need.
 That’s all from our end.
 Until next time, Adios.